Clothing in India: Salwar Kameez

-The salwar is a generic description of the lower garment incorporating the Punjabi salwar, Sindhi suthan, Dogri pajama (also called suthan), and the Kashmiri suthan.
+The salwar is a generic description of the lower garment incorporating the Punjabi salwar, Sindhi suthan, Dogri pyjama (also called suthan), and the Kashmiri suthan.
 The salwar kameez has been traditionally worn by the women of the Punjab region and neighbouring areas, including Punjab, Haryana, Himachal Pradesh and Jammu and Kashmir, where the ensemble has been called the Punjabi suit, salwar suit or simply suit.
 The Punjabi suit also includes the "churidaar" and "kurta" ensemble which is also popular in Southern India where it is known as the "churidaar".

-The material for the dupatta usually depends upon that of the suit and is generally of cotton, georgette, silk, chiffon among others.
+The material for the dupatta usually depends upon that of the suit and is generally of cotton, georgette, silk, chiffon, among others.

 The suthan, similar to the salwar is common in Sindh where it is worn with the cholo and Kashmir where it is worn with the Phiran.
-The Kashmiri phiran is similar to the Dogri pajama.
+The Kashmiri phiran is similar to the Dogri pyjama.
 The patiala salwar is an exaggeratedly wide version of the salwar, its loose pleats stitched together at the bottom.

 Churidaar

-Churidaar is a variation on the Punjabi suit which is worn by women across India as casual attire or dressed up for occasions as an alternative to the sari or lehenga choli.
+Churidaar is a variation on the Punjabi suit, which is worn by women across India as casual attire or dressed up for occasions as an alternative to the sari or lehenga choli.

-The Punjabi suit trouser, called the salwar and worn in the Punjab regions of India and Pakistan and across Pakistan generally, is baggy and caught in at the ankle.
+The Punjabi suit trousers, called the salwar and worn in the Punjab regions of India and Pakistan, and across Pakistan generally, are baggy and caught in at the ankle.

-However the churidaar is tightly fitted especially below the knees.
-The material for the leg length below the knee is exaggerated so that the material can bunch together at the ankle with horizontal gathers resembling a stack of bangles which are known as ‘churi’ or ‘churiya’.
-The churidaar is worn with an upper garment such as a kurta top and the length of this may vary depending on the wearer's choice.
-In India, many churidaar tops resemble the traditional choli as they include a tight-fitting bodice and ties at the back however extra material is added from the end of the choli at the midriff to make a knee-length top, for example.
+However, the churidaar is tightly fitted, especially below the knees.
+The material for the leg length below the knee is exaggerated so that the material can bunch together at the ankle with horizontal gathers resembling a stack of bangles, which are known as ‘churi’ or ‘churiya’.
+The churidaar is worn with an upper garment such as a kurta top, and the length of this may vary depending on the wearer's choice.
+In India, many churidaar tops resemble the traditional choli as they include a tight-fitting bodice and ties at the back; however, extra material is added from the end of the choli at the midriff to make a knee-length top, for example.
 Churidaars are also worn with dupattas, also known as chunnaris.